hamzabikic/EStudentskaSluzba-App/README.md

 <img src="/Screenshots/student-edit-profila.JPG">
 <img src="/Screenshots/student-ocjene.JPG">
 <p>Here you can see the restriction that the student can only review his grades and change the password for his account.
 All other permissions are given to administrative staff.</p>

+# License
+This application is available under the MIT License.
+See the LICENSE file for more information.